 • Collection Tube: Lavender-top EDTA tube

-A blood sample is taken from a vein in the arm.
-Eosinophil levels are measured automatically as part of a CBC with differential report.
+Blood is drawn from a vein, usually in the arm.
+Eosinophil levels are measured automatically as part of a CBC with differential.
+Results are typically available the same day.

 Test Preparation